Mazeworld

-Mazeworld is a fantasy story created by Alan Grant and Arthur Ranson for British sci-fi comic anthology 2000 AD.
+Mazeworld is a fantasy story created by Alan Grant and Arthur Ranson for British science fiction comic anthology 2000 AD.
 It ran in three parts between 1996 and 1999.

 Overview

 Adam Cadman is the first man to be hanged in Britain since 1964 but just as he is about to die he awakens in a world where both architecture and ethos are based in mazes.
 In this new world he is unable to remove the hood and noose of the condemned man and is taken to be the awaited folk hero 'The Hooded Man' which leads him into becoming involved in a plot to overthrow the tyrant Maze-Lord Maskul in a series of adventures involving treachery and magic.

 2000 AD publishers Rebellion republished the complete story in a collected edition in November 2011.